 Roofing Option 2: Wood Shakes or Shingles

-Wood shakes or shingles (the former are hand-cut; the latter, machine-cut) are a very popular roofing option, and for good reason.
-They bring a distinctive look to a home–one that is often mimicked by asphalt shingles.
+Wood shakes or shingles (the former are hand-cut; the latter, machine-cut) is a very popular roofing option, and for good reason.
+They bring a distinctive look to the home–one that is often mimicked by asphalt shingles.
 But many customers feel strongly that even the closest look-alike is not the same as real wood shakes.

 The major selling point for this option, which is more expensive, is that wood shakes and shingles pack even more insulating power than asphalt shingles.
 They also resist wind just as well as asphalt, making them a fine choice for the weather patterns we experience on the Eastern Seaboard.
 Further, they have a longer lifespan than asphalt shingles–up to 10 years longer.
 This factor is one you should carefully consider when weighing price differences.